melorita/melorita/README.md

-👋 Hi, I’m Melat Worku
+#👋 Hi, I’m Melat Worku<br>
-👀 I’m interested in front-end development, web design, and creating intuitive user experiences.
+👀 I’m interested in front-end development, web design, and creating intuitive user experiences.<br>
-🌱 I’m currently learning HTML, CSS, JavaScript, and frameworks like React to build interactive web applications.
+🌱 I’m currently learning HTML, CSS, JavaScript, and frameworks like React to build interactive web applications.<br>
-💞️ I’m looking to collaborate on front-end development projects, open-source contributions, and web design collaborations.
+💞️ I’m looking to collaborate on front-end development projects, open-source contributions, and web design collaborations.<br>
-📫 How to reach me: You can reach me via email at melatworku16@.com.
+📫 How to reach me: You can reach me via email at melatworku16@.com.<br>
-😄 Pronouns: She/Her
+😄 Pronouns: She/Her<br>
 ⚡ Fun fact: I love solving coding challenges and mathematical problems and am always up for learning new technologies and improving my skills!

 <!---